Peter McParland: International career

-McParland represented Northern Ireland 34 times and scored twice in his debut against Wales in 1953–54 season.

-He also starred for Northern Ireland in the 1958 FIFA World Cup in which he scored five goals and helped his team to the quarter-finals.
-France defeated Northern Ireland 4–0 in their quarter-final.
+McParland scored twice in his debut against Wales in 1953–54 season and played very well for Northern Ireland in the 1958 FIFA World Cup in which he scored five goals and helped his team to the quarter-final against France.

-He holds the record for being the highest-scoring Northern Irish player in World Cup finals history.

 In April 2015, the feature-length documentary Spirit of '58 was screened as part of the Belfast Film Festival.
 It featured Peter McParland prominently alongside the other surviving players at the time (Billy Bingham, Billy Simpson, Jimmy McIlroy and Harry Gregg) as it told the story of Northern Ireland's journey throughout the 1950s under the managership of Peter Doherty, culminating in the 1958 World Cup.
-Following the death of Billy Bingham in June 2022, McParland is the last surviving member of the Northern Ireland squad from that World Cup campaign.
+Following the death of Billy Bingham in June 2022, McParland was the last surviving member of the Northern Ireland team that played during the 1958 FIFA World Cup.

+Team supporter Billy Hunter spoke of McParland's kindness to him during the 1958 World Cup Finals.

+Death

+McParland died on 4 May 2025, at the age of 91.